 - A spatial characterisation of some sample landscapes (report now available).

 - A report on ecosystem services and profitability of selected agroforestry practices (report now available).

-- A report on profitability and provision of biodiversity and ecosystem services through agroforestry systems at a landscape scale
+- A report on profitability and provision of biodiversity and ecosystem services through agroforestry systems at a landscape scale (report now available).

 - A European scenario map illustrating the consequences of the uptake of agroforestry by farmers in terms of profitability and ecosystem services